How

 Some experienced experts say you should count to twenty

-"setting" the circle hook to allow the bait to be
+before "setting" the circle hook to allow the bait to be

 swallowed.
 Others work by "feel" and experience.